Vampaier2/Born2beroot-/README.md

 ---
 ## 🔸UFW/Firewalld:
-1. Check if UFW is working properly
+1. Check if ufw is working properly
 - `sudo UFW status`

 2. Add a new port for 8080